ongunakaycom/pythonanywhere-littlelemon/README.md

 ├── requirements.txt
 └── README.md
 ```
-## 👋 About Me
+## About Me

-Ongun Akay, a Senior Full-Stack Developer with expertise across various technologies.
+I'm Ongun Akay, a Senior Full-Stack Developer with expertise across various technologies.

-👀 I specialize in full-stack development with extensive experience in frontend and backend technologies. 🌱 Currently, I'm sharpening my skills in advanced concepts of web development. 💞️ I’m always open to exciting collaborations and projects that challenge my abilities. 📫 You can reach me at info@ongunakay.com.
+- 👀 I specialize in full-stack development with extensive experience in frontend and backend technologies.

-🌐 Website: ongunakay.com <br>
-💼 LinkedIn: linkedin.com/in/ongunakay<br>
-🧑‍💻 GitHub: github.com/ongunakaycom <br>
-📬 Email: info@ongunakay.com<br>
+- 🌱 Currently, I'm sharpening my skills in advanced concepts of web development.
+- 💞️ I’m always open to exciting collaborations and projects that challenge my abilities.
+- 📫 You can reach me at [info@ongunakay.com](mailto:info@ongunakay.com).

 ## 📝 License
 This is a personal project built using Django for learning and experimentation.